thedoggybrad/peacefulsearch/README.md

 Always consult and follow the advice of your security software while using this search engine, as the safety of the search results are not guaranteed.

 ## How to use it on my own website?
-To use it on your own website, you can simply input this code on your website:
+To use PeacefulSearch on your own website, you can simply input this code on your website:
 ```
 <script src="https://cdn.jsdelivr.net/gh/thedoggybrad/peacefulsearch@main/search.js">
 </script>
 <div class="gcse-search"></div>
 ```
+This code simply adds the JavaScript used for this search engine and its HTML representative (Class).
+You can use it on whatever you want.
+Make sure to just follow the [Programmable Search Engine Terms of Service] (https://support.google.com/programmable-search/answer/1714300?hl=en&ref_topic=4513742).

 ## Instructions for the PWA app installation (Works even you are offline)
 1.)
 Mobile Browsers